-The School of Health Sciences offers undergraduate courses in the disciplines of nursing, midwifery, physiotherapy, and sport rehabilitation.
-Find out more about our courses by selecting the discipline in which you are interested.
+The School of Health Sciences offers undergraduate degree courses in nursing, midwifery, physiotherapy, and sport rehabilitation.

 - Develop the knowledge, skills and experience needed to succeed in your healthcare career